mlaursen/my-brews/README.md

      -X PUT -d '{"id": "1", "name": "Wyeast #1332 Northwest Ale Yeast", "type": "DRY"}' \
      -i localhost:8080/my-brews/api/yeasts
 ```
 This updates the yeast we just created to have a DRY yeast type.
-Super exciting!
+Super exciting!!!

 #### Deleting Data
 An entity can be deleted by sending a <code>DELETE</code> request to **/api/_{entityName}_/_{id}_**.
 So lets delete that yeast we just created: